-Sec.
-105. After a decision, order, or requirement has been made by the Commission in any proceeding, any party thereto, or any other person aggrieved or whose interests are adversely affected thereby, may petition for rehearing; and it shall be lawful for the Commission, in its discretion, to grant such a rehearing; and it shall be lawful for the Commission, in its discretion, to grant such a rehearing if sufficient reason therefor be made to appear.
+REHEARINGS BEFORE COMMISSION Sec.
+405. After a decision, order, or requirement has been made by the Commission in any proceeding, any party thereto, or any other person aggrieved or whose interests are adversely affected thereby, may petition for rehearing; and it shall be lawful for the Com-mission, in its discretion, to grant such a rehearing if sufficient reason therefor be made to appear.
 Petitions for rehearing must be filed within thirty days from the date upon which public notice is given of any decision, order, or requirement complained of.
 No such application shall excuse any person from complying with or obeying any decision, order, or requirement of the Commission, or operate in any manner to stay or postpone the enforcement thereof, without the special order of the Commission.
-The filing of a petition for rehearing shall not be a condition precedent to judicial review of any such decision, order, or requirement, except where the party seeking such review (1) was not a party to the proceedings resulting in such decision, order, or requirement, or (2) relies on questions of fact or law upon which the Commission has been afforded no opportunity to pass.
-Rehearings shall be governed by such general rules as the Commission may establish, except that no evidence other than newly discovered evidence, evidence which has become available only since the original taking of evidence, or evidence which the Commission believes should have been taken in the original proceeding shall be taken on any rehearing.
-The time within which a petition for review must be filed in a proceeding to which section 102(a) applies, or within which an appeal must be taken under section 102(b), shall be computed from the date upon which public notice is given of orders disposing of all petitions for rehearing filed in any case, but any decision, order, or requirement made after such rehearing reversing, changing, or modifying the original order.
+The filing of a petition for rehearing shall not be a condition precedent to judicial review of any such decision, order, or requirement, except where the party seeking such review (1) was not a party to the proceedings resulting in such decision, order, or requirement, or (2) relies on questions of fact or lato upon which the Commission has been afforded no opportunity to pass.
+Rehearings shall be governed by such general rules as the Commission may setablish, except that no evidence other than newly discovered evidence, evidence which has become available only since the original taking of vidence, or evidence which the Commission believes should have been taken in the original proceeding shall be taken on any rehearing.
+The time within which a petition for review must be filed in a proceeding to which section jos (2) (a) applies, or within which an appeal must be taken under section 402(b), shall be computed from the date upon which public notice is given of orders dis-posing of all petitions for rehearing filed in any case, but any decision, order, or require-ment made after such rehearing neversing, changing, or modifying the original order.
+Bett be subject to the same provisions with respect to rehearing as an orivinal